madsmtm/objc2/README.md

 # DISCLAIMER!
 These crates are work in progress, and should not be used in production environments.
 Use the battle-tested `objc` family instead!

+Anyway, thanks for being here, any help testing things out is highly appreciated!

 ## Migrating from original crates